How to Clean Your Dog's or Cat's Ears

 The best way to prevent ear issues is to clean the ears regularly.
 If your pet has a history of ear issues or swims a lot, it is recommended to clean their ears up to three times per week.
 It may also help to clip excess hair around the ears to prevent excess moisture buildup.

-Cleaning your pet’s ears on a regular basis is the key to preventing ear issues.
-Using an effective ear cleaner and checking the ears for abnormalities will help ensure your pet’s ears stay healthy!
+At Thomas Labs®, we recommend cleaning your pet’s ears on a regular basis to help prevent ear issues.
+Using an effective ear cleaning solution and checking the ears for abnormalities will help ensure your pet’s ears stay healthy!